 To understand the modern relationship between urban renewal and public transit, it's essential to look at history.
 In the 19th and early 20th centuries, cities like New York, London, and Paris expanded along rail lines and streetcar routes.
 These transit systems were the backbone of urban growth, enabling the rise of suburbs and commercial districts.
 However, the mid-20th century saw a shift toward car-centric planning, which led to the decline of many urban areas.

-The Urban Renewal and Public Transit - A Winning Combination post delves into how cities are now reversing this trend.
+Cities are now reversing this trend through renewed transit investment, creating more sustainable futures.
 By integrating public transit into renewal projects, cities are not only addressing past mistakes but also creating more sustainable futures.
-For instance, the Los Angeles Metro’s expansion has been a game-changer, reducing reliance on cars and improving access to jobs and services.
-The post details how this has led to a 20% reduction in traffic delays in key corridors, proving that transit can be a catalyst for urban revitalization.
+For instance, the Los Angeles Metro's expansion has been a game-changer, reducing reliance on cars and improving access to jobs and services.
+Systems like Los Angeles Metro avoid 400,000+ vehicle trips daily, with dedicated transit corridors achieving 25-35% travel time reductions in key areas.

 Case Studies: Cities That Got It Right